sandienunez/BookMine/README.md

 ## Usage

-    1. Run rake db:mirgrate.
+    1. Run rake 'db:migrate' from your command line.
-    2. Run shotgun.
+    2. Run 'shotgun' from your command line.
 Then you can go to your browser and view the application.
+    3. Visit localhost:[port-number] (the port number will be specified after running shotgun).

-From there, you can create your personal BookGenie reading lists, full of your favorite books!
-Complete with a bomb reading playlist to jam along to!
+From there, you can create your personal BookGenie reading lists, add books, edit books and delete books!
+Make sure to listen to our bomb reading playlist to jam along to while you get your inner reading book worm on!

 ## Contributing